GDF Suez takes full control of International Power

-PARIS/LONDON French utility GDF Suez GSZ.PA took full control of Britain's International Power IPR.L on Monday through a sweetened offer of 6.4 billion pounds ($10.2 billion), leaving the world's biggest independent power producer better placed to win contracts in fast-growing emerging markets.
+PARIS/LONDON French utility GDF Suez GSZ.PA took control of Britain's International Power IPR.L on Monday through a sweetened offer of 6.8 billion pounds ($10.8 billion), giving the company more fire power in fast-growing and potentially lucrative emerging markets.

-The deal comes a few weeks after IPR turned down an earlier offer GDF Suez had made to buy out the remaining 30 percent of the company it did not already own, saying it was too low.
+The deal ends a long running saga between GDF and International Power management which has reportedly rejected GDF offers in the past as too low and overly financed by GDF shares instead of cash.

-In order to finance the deal, GDF said it would tap bank lenders and sell an additional 3 billion euros worth of assets located primarily in mature markets, on top of 10 billion euros in assets it had originally planned to sell by 2013.
+In order to finance the deal, which will create the world's largest independent power producer, GDF said it would tap bank lenders and dispose of an additional 3 billion euros worth of assets located in mature markets.

-Banking sources said GDF was raising a new 6 billion euro syndicated loan facility, arranged by the company itself, from its relationship lenders.
-The company declined to comment.

-GDF Suez conducted the acquisition in two stages, keen to prevent its debt from increasing too significantly and to preserve its A credit rating.
-It has completed two thirds of its earlier asset disposal plan.
+GDF Suez bought 70 percent of IPR last year and conducted the buyout in two stages in order to preserve its credit rating and financial structure.
+It has completed two thirds of a plan to dispose of 10 billion euros in assets by 2013 to help pay down IPR's debt.

-It estimated that increased profit contributions from the takeover would lift its earnings by as much 9 percent to 4.2 billion euros.
+GDF Suez said increased profit contributions from International Power as a result of the deal could lift its earnings by as much 9 percent to 4.2 billion euros $5.4 billion.

-Greater competition and regulation in mature energy markets in Europe, bogged down by the economic crisis, have steered GDF Suez's focus to developing markets where energy needs are growing fast.
+Greater competition and regulation in mature energy markets in Europe, bogged down by the economic crisis, has steered GDF Suez's focus to developing markets where energy needs are growing fast.

 The International Energy Agency forecasts overall energy demand to grow by 40 pct between 2009-2035, the bulk of which is seen outside industrialized nations.

-The purchase of IPR will boost GDF Suez' presence in regions where energy demand is growing, such as South America, the Middle East, South-East Asia and Australia, and buying out the remaining stake will simplify the group's structure.
+The purchase of International Power will boost GDF Suez' presence in growing energy demand regions such South America, the Middle East, South-East Asia and Australia.

-The IPR acquisition in 2010 added 35 gigawatts in electricity production capacity worldwide, or the equivalent of 35 small nuclear reactors, to a total of 117 GW today at GDF Suez.
+The acquisition adds 35 gigawatt in electricity production capacity around the world to GDF Suez, or the equivalent of 35 small nuclear reactors, to a total of 117 GW today.
+Some 15 GW are currently being built.

-The 418 pence per share offer, at a 7 percent premium to an earlier approach by GDF, values IPR at about 21.3 billion pounds ($33.8 billion).
+The 418 pence per share offer, at a 7 percent premium to an earlier approach by GDF, values International Power (IPR) at about 22.8 billion pounds ($36.2 billion) and is expected to add to the French group's earnings.

-GDF said the offer valued the entire issued and to be issued share capital of IPR at about 22.8 billion pounds, assuming full conversion of IPR's Convertible Bonds and exercise of share options.

 In the medium term, GDF intends to increase its guidance for investments in fast growing markets to 40 to 50 percent of the total, up from 30 percent now, helping the group with its target to build 90 MW in installed capacity out of Europe by 2016.

-"It represents a significant shift in GDF Suez and to a certain extend a change of identity," the group's Chief Executive Officer Gerard Mestrallet told a news conference.
+"It represents a significant shift in GDF Suez and to a certain extend a change of identity," the Group's Chief Executive Officer Gerard Mestrallet told a press conference.

 Analysts have said a deal would make good strategic sense for GDF given IPR's strong growth prospects.